pnp/teams-dev-samples/samples/_SAMPLE_templates/any-sample/README.md

 _Include consise instructions to set up and run the sample.
 These are just an example!_

 * Clone this repository
+* Start ngrok?
+Note the URL and update it where?
+* Register a bot or Azure AD application? (how?)
+* Update the manifest (how?) and upload to Teams
-* In the command line run:
+* in the command line run:
-  * `npm install`
+  * `somepackagemanager installcommand`
-  * `gulp serve`
+  * `sometaskrunner command`

-_Does your sample work in the offline workbench?
-In the SharePoint workbench?
-Are any API permissions required that would need to be approved in the SharePoint admin center?"

 ## Features